 The same ticket grants access to the older building, the Sede de Arte Universal section.
-It is located next to the Parque Central.
+It is located next to Parque Central.
 Its main focus is on international art.
 However, the most picturesque part is the beautifully painted ceiling that slowly falls apart.
-Through the gaps, you can actually see the sky and birds are nesting on the wall’s edges.
-It’s sort of a morbid beauty, thus certainly not on purpose.
+Through the gaps, you can actually see the sky and birds nesting on the wall’s edges.
+It’s sort of morbid beauty, thus certainly not on purpose.

 What’s really annoying is that there is neither a good catalog of the vast permanent collection nor a selection of for instance postcards or brochures.
 For some time ago, they at least installed a very informative website.
-Apart from general visitors info, you find also comprehensive info on all the works and artists.
+Apart from general visitor info, you find also comprehensive info on all the works and artists.

 As a matter of fact, taking pictures is strictly forbidden.

 Actually, in every hall, there is at least one guard who barks loudly “no pictures” as soon as you look at your phone to check the time.
 They bark it with a heavy Spanish accent which makes you feel like a villainous contra.